-Skye Charlie is a lover of all things fashion and can be found directing runway shows, photoshoots, and more.
+Skye Charlie is a lover of all things fashion and beauty and can be found directing runway shows, photoshoots, and more.
 She is originally from Kenya and the Democrat Republic of Congo and resides in the DC metropolitan region.
+She is the Backstage Manager and Internship coordinator for Maggy Francois LLC, a boutique event design firm that focuses on the comprehensive planning and design of fashion events, amongst others.
 Her recent projects include: directing the DC Fashion Incubator at Macy's Metro Center Autumn and Spring runway shows, directing the Smithsonian Women's Committee Craft2Wear runway show, and designing the wardrobe concept for the Broadway production "Thoughts of a Colored Man" choreographed by actor Taye Diggs and Jenny Parsinen.

 She is the Co-Founder of ThriveLounge, a local organization geared towards serving millennial women in the D.C metropolitan area.
 She's an active board member of the Afropolitan Youth Association who’s objective is to network, unite & empower youth of African heritage towards a positive future.